API java : FileOutputStream

 throws FileNotFoundException

-Creates an output file stream to write to the file with the specified name.
+Creates a file output stream to write to the file with the specified name.
 If the second argument is true, then bytes will be written to the end of the file rather than the beginning.
 A new FileDescriptor object is created to represent this file connection.

 First, if there is a security manager, its checkWrite method is called with name as its argument.